Newsletter January 2026

 Happy 2026 to you all… whether you have goals, or resolutions, or look forward to whatever arises, we all hope it evolves beyond your expectations!

 We are off to a great start… from January 24 to January 31 we are contributing to Family Literacy Week – as we host daily free online screenings of our documentary, WHO KNEW Dyslexia is a Way of Thinking.
 This is your chance for a preview, before it goes on general release… do join us, create a viewing party of you wish, popcorn and Kleenex recommended…!
-You can read more and RSVP HERE.
+You can read more and Register HERE.

 Until our documentary can be on general release we are taking bookings for private screenings.
 Contact Sue Hall at info@thewds.org for details.
 The general release is expected in 2026 on TELUS TV, Channel 9, Stream+ all made possible with the support of TELUS STORYHIVE Editions and supporters like you! https://www.thewds.org/documentary-who-knew